AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/quickstarts/java/index.md

 ExportPDFJob exportPDFJob = new ExportPDFJob(asset, exportPDFParams);
 ```

-This set of code defines what we're doing (an Export operation), it defines parameter for the Export job.
-In this example, the only parameter is the export format, DOCX.
+This set of code defines what we're doing (an Export operation), and sets parameter for the Export PDF job.
+In this example, the only parameter is the export format ,ie, DOCX.

 7) The next code block submits the job and gets the job result: